TheLogicMaster/ESP-Smart-Display/README.md

 be fully functional.

 ## Hardware
-Currently, only ESP8266 is fully supported, but ESP32 support is in progress.
+ESP32 and ESP8266 are now fully supported, though the sunrise/weather features aren't availible to ESP32 yet, since the WeatherStation library isn't ESP32 friendly at the moment.
 4MB of RAM is required to use both the web dashboard and OTA updates.
 This was developed primarily on a P3 32x64 panel, but other sizes should be supported.
-Wiring is required to be like [this](https://www.instructables.com/id/Morphing-Digital-Clock/).
+Wiring is required to be like [this](https://github.com/2dom/PxMatrix#set-up-and-cabling).
 A photoresistor/resistor is supported on pin A0 in [this](https://www.instructables.com/id/NodeMCU-With-LDR/) configuration to control the display brightness.
-There are pre-configured Platformio environments for Wemos D1 Mini, NodeMCU V2, and the Wemos D1 Mini Lite.
+There are pre-configured Platformio environments for Wemos D1 Mini, NodeMCU V2, NodeMCU 32S, and the Wemos D1 Mini Lite.
 Pre-built update binaries are availible for D1 Mini and NodeMCU V2.
 The D1 Mini Lite has 1MB of flash memory, so OTA updates are not supported and features like HTTPS and built-in images are disabled.

 ## Installation
-The full release binaries can be flashed using [esptool](https://github.com/espressif/esptool) or a GUI version.
+The full release binaries can be flashed using [esptool](https://github.com/espressif/esptool) or a [GUI version](https://github.com/Rodmg/esptool-gui).
 For esptool's command line interface:
 ```shell script
 # Example command for NodeMCU V2
 esptool --port /dev/ttyUSB0 write_flash -fm dio 0x00000 nodemcuv2-32x64-v0.bin